aodn/common-workflow/README.md

       cmd: mvn -f ogc-api clean package
       # Your output file path and name, change it
       target: ogc-api/target/ogc-api-0.0.1-SNAPSHOT.jar

+  # By default, copy to imos-artifact-test in test env, use
+  # input parameter to change this behavior
   copy-to-s3:
     name: Deploy S3
     needs: [build-upload]